defanor/parcomb/README.md

 parcomb
 =======

 Playing with parser combinators in Idris.
+Not for actual usage.